RediSearch/RediSearch/docs/Query_Syntax.md

 2. As a protective measure to avoid selecting too many terms, and block redis, which is single threaded, there are two limitations on prefix matching:

-  * Prefixes are limited to 3 letters or more.
+  * Prefixes are limited to 2 letters or more.
+You can change this number by using the `MINPREFIX` setting on the module command line.

   * Expansion is limited to 200 terms or less.
+You can change this number by using the `MAXEXPANSIONS` setting on the module command line.

 3. Prefix matching fully supports unicode and is case insensitive.